catatnight/docker-secureproxy/assets/certs/readme.txt

-save your own server.key and server.crt here
+save your own .key and .crt files here